RepleDEV/holo_st/README.md

 $ npm start Shishiro Botan -o
 ```
 This will check all ongoing streams from [Shishiro Botan](https://www.youtube.com/channel/UCUKD-uaobj9jiqB-VXt71mA)'s channel.

+## WARNING
+* Checking for channels _may_ take a very long time depending on your system, please be
+patient while using the module/CLI application.

 ## Developer Notes
 The module and the CLI application has not been heavily optimized and tested.